ioannisa/SecuredAndroidPersistence/README.md

 implementation("com.github.ioannisa:SecuredAndroidPersistence:2.2.1")
 ```

-2. Add Jitpack as a dependencies repository in your `settings.gradle` (or at Project's `build.gradle` for older Android projects) so this library is able to download
+2. Add **Jitpack** as a dependencies repository in your `settings.gradle` (or at Project's `build.gradle` for older Android projects) for gradle to know how to fetch dependencies served by that repository:
 ```kotlin
 repositories {
     google()